Scott M. Oser

 Washington University.
 Double major in physics

-Since July 2000 I have worked on the Sudbury Neutrino Observatory (SNO), which is a solar neutrino experiment designed to measure both the total flux of neutrinos from the Sun and the flux of electron neutrinos.
+I previously worked on the Sudbury Neutrino Observatory (SNO), which is a solar neutrino experiment designed to measure both the total flux of neutrinos from the Sun and the flux of electron neutrinos.
 SNO was the first experiment to directly measure the flavor content of the solar neutrino flux, and to demonstrate conclusively that solar neutrinos undergo flavor transformation, pointing to a final resolution of the long-standing solar neutrino problem.
 Art McDonald was awarded the Nobel Prize in 2015 for this discovery.
 The SNO experiment ended in 2006, and has published its final physics results.
 My main contributions to the SNO experiment were in the areas of signal extraction techniques, day-night uncertainties, and time variability/periodicity measurements.

-I was also involved with the K2K experiments.
+I was also involved with the K2K experiment.
 K2K was the first long baseline neutrino oscillation experiment, and concluded data-taking in the fall of 2004.
 It was designed to look for for neutrino oscillations in a muon neutrino beam sent from the KEK laboratory towards the Super-Kamiokande detector.
-K2K found evidence for neutrino oscillations in a terrestrial muon neutrino beam at a significance of 4 sigma.

 As a graduate student I worked in the area of gamma-ray astrophysics with the STACEE experiment.
 STACEE is a novel ground-based atmospheric Cherenkov telescope built using the steerable mirrors at a solar power test facility.
 My Ph.D. thesis was the first ground-based measurement of the Crab Nebula's flux and search for pulsed emission from the Crab's pulsar below 200 GeV.

 I currently teach Physics 509C, a graduate-level course in statistical data analysis for the physical sciences ,and an upper-level course called Zoological Physics (PHYS 438/BIOL 438), which is cross-listed between the physics and zoology departments.